dmeehan1968/react-native-web-sketch-boilerplate/README.md

 * Pre Commit

-  Before committing, linting and tests are run on the currently staged files.
+  Before committing, flowtype, linting and tests are run on the currently staged files.

 ## Demos